longouyang/nosub/README.md

 nosub balance  # get mturk balance
 ```

 By default, actions take place on the sandbox.
-You can run actions in production mode by adding '-p' after nosub, e.g., nosub -p create creates the HIT on the production site rather than the sandbox.
+You can run actions in production mode by adding '-p' after nosub, e.g., `nosub -p upload` uploads the HIT to the production site rather than the sandbox.

 (todo: not yet implemented: `history`)

-### `create`
+### `upload`

 ### `add`